ravi-kot/Crypto-MicroTerminal/kaggle/KAGGLE_SETUP.md

 1. Click "Add Data" in notebook
 2. Search for "Cryptocurrency Historical Prices" or similar
 3. Add dataset to notebook
-4. Update file path in `train_model.py` if needed
+4. Update file path in the script if needed

 **Option B: Use CoinGecko API (No dataset needed)**
 - The script will automatically fetch data if Kaggle dataset not found
-- Uses 365 days of historical data
+- Uses 365 days of historical data from CoinGecko

+I used Option B because it's simpler and doesn't require finding the right dataset.

 ### Step 3: Install Dependencies